 TRAFSYS also delivered the overall IP data network, which is used by the intelligent tunnel systems.
 This network consists of a fibre network with high capacity routers.
 The system is also redundant (use dynamic OSPF routing) and is dimensioned to handle large amounts of data – including video footage from the cameras.
 There are also 10 redundant sub-nets controlled by using rapid spanning tree protocol (RSTP) inside the tunnel.

-All the individual ITS systems in the T-connection is connected to the overall traffic management system PREVISION.
+All the individual ITS systems in the T-connection is connected to the overall traffic management system Trafvision.
 This is an intelligent management system that is designed to manage environment and safety within road tunnels.
-PREVISION can be used to control telephones, LED signals, radio systems and video surveillance solutions.
-The PREVISION system also provide the operator with information from pre-made emergency plans, which is very beneficial in emergency situations such as tunnel fire or car breakdowns.Print
+Trafvision can be used to control telephones, LED signals, radio systems and video surveillance solutions.
+The system also provides the operator with information from pre-made emergency plans, which is very beneficial in emergency situations such as tunnel fire or car breakdowns.Print